bertilmuth/being/README.md

 ```

 ### GETting information about the aggregate
-To receive a greeting, you send a GET request to the address defined in the service interface,
+You send a GET request to the address defined in the service interface,
 replacing the `:id` part with the id of the aggregate that you want to contact.
 For example:

 Unix: `curl http://localhost:9000/api/greet/Joe`